tkupek/telegram-mailman-bot/README.md

-"# Telegram Mailman Moderator Bot"
+# Telegram Mailman Moderator Bot

 - TODO flexible connection settings in handler.setup
 - TODO do not notify twice for the same id